-The xG Technology Advisory Board is made up of distinguished experts who assist in guiding the company as it deploys its technology, both in its first vertical and future applications.
+The xG Technology Advisory Board is made up of distinguished experts who provide invaluable input to the company regarding strategy, applications and markets.
 Advisory Board members include individuals who possess significant experience in a variety of industry sectors.

 Chris Whiteley, Advisory Board Chairman